strapper/bon/README.md

 and creates a tunnel to the Docker daemon.
 Note that ```securityGroups``` must contain a group that allows inbound access to ```ssh.port```.

-The AMI must be running Linux 3.8 or above, and have an SSH and Docker daemon installed and configured.
+The AMI must be running Linux 3.8 or above, and have an SSH, a Docker daemon, and socat installed and configured.
 We created ```ami-53aef83a``` on us-east-1 that you can use for now.